 Ulster A called upon 44 players over the six games 34 of whom appeared more than once.
 They scored 165 points which came from 21 tries, 18 conversions 7 penalties and 1 drop goal.
 They conceded 141 points throughout the tournament.

-The star of the show was schoolboy Aaron Sexton who scored seven tries in six appearances and it’s a special shout out for FRU Favourite Peter Cooper with the Malone prop coming second in the try scoring stats, alongside backs James Hume and Robert Baloucoune, with two tries apiece.
+The star of the show was schoolboy Sexton who scored seven tries in six appearances and it’s a special shout out for FRU Favourite Cooper with the Malone prop coming second in the try scoring stats, alongside backs Hume and Baloucoune, with two tries apiece.

 Bruce Houston scored 31 tries from the boot, sharing kicking duties with Johnny McPhillips who contributed 25 points.